DiSSCo/dissco.github.io/Digitisation/SpecimenImageCapture/DigitisationStation.md

 Lightbox - This is currently custom made at the Natural History Museum, London.
 Please get in touch with us ([dissco-uk@nhm.ac.uk](mailto:dissco-uk@nhm.ac.uk)) for more information.

 **Computer**\
-This is the computer set-up we use alongside this digitisation station.
+This is the computer set-up used alongside this digitisation station.
 See [this page](/DataManagement/Data.html) for more information about IT infrastructure and data management in digitisation projects.\
 Core i5 CPU8\
 GB RAM500GB SSD\
 24" Monitor

 ### Workflows
-We use this digitisation set-up for many of our digitisation projects at the NHM, including:\
+This digitisation set-up is used in many of our digitisation projects at the NHM, including:\
 [Microscope Slides](/MicroscopeSlides/MicroscopeSlideMassDig.html)\
 [Pinned Insects](/PinnedInsect/NHM%20single%20camera%20pinned%20insects.html)

-We are piloting this set-up with other institutions within the [DiSSCo UK](https://dissco-uk.org) network, and hope to include more workflows on this site soon.
+This station is being piloted with other institutions within the [DiSSCo UK](https://dissco-uk.org) network, and we hope to include more workflows on this site soon.

 The table below shows the digitisation rates achieved using this set-up in our microscope slide workflow (Allan *et al.*, 2019).